My first-day handout to Improv 3 students at Humber College - Bruce Cassidy

 Want to ace this course?
-Every day play something in every key!
+Every day, play something in every key!

 I’m going to quiz you on this statement.
-You will do fine here and in the pro world if you do this I assure you.
+You will do fine here, and in the pro world, if you do this, I assure you.

-Helpful stuff: These are some issues that are perennial.
+Helpful stuff: These are some perennial issues.

-• Practice with a metronome – If you’re not practicing with a metronome you’re not practicing.
+• Practice with a metronome – If you’re not practicing with a metronome, you’re not practicing.

 • Accuracy first and last – speed will come.

-Drummers: • Can you hear the soloist?
+• Can you hear the soloist?

 • Remember brushes?
 These should be within easy reach.

 • Avoid playing at mm=60 and 120 too much when practicing (this applies to everyone).
 Too much music is played at these tempos.
-If we start a song above 60 or 120 we tend to slow down to it or if we start a song slightly slower we tend to speed up to those tempos.
+If we start a song above 60 or 120, we tend to slow down to it, or if we start a song slightly slower, we tend to speed up to those tempos.

 • Get a pro metronome and be prepared to count in the band (don’t be shy – is everyone with you?).
 Many leaders will appreciate it (but not all!).